 If you are unable to or choose not to breastfeed, feed your baby iron-fortified infant formula.
-Babies younger than 6 months of age can get all the nutrition and fluid they need from breast milk or infant formula.
-Starting at 6 months of age, your baby needs solid foods along with breast milk or formula.
+Most babies younger than 6 months of age can get all the nutrition and fluid they need from breast milk or infant formula.
+But if you are breastfeeding, your baby may also need a vitamin D supplement.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.